Santa Fe High School shooting

 On May 18, 2018, a school shooting occurred at Santa Fe High School in Santa Fe, Texas, United States, in the Houston metropolitan area.
 Ten people – eight students and two teachers – were fatally shot, and thirteen others were wounded.
 Dimitrios Pagourtzis, a 17-year-old student at the school, was taken into custody.
-At the time, the shooting was the third deadliest high school shooting in the United States (after the Stoneman Douglas High School shooting in 2018 and the Columbine High School massacre in 1999) and the deadliest in Texas.
+The shooting is the eighth-deadliest school shooting in the United States.

+Pagourtzis was charged with murder and assault, and with eleven federal crimes that cannot be disclosed as he was a minor at the time of the shooting.
+He was declared incompetent to stand trial shortly after being charged, and as of January 2025 is still considered incompetent.

+Pagourtzis, his parents, and the manufacturer of the weapons that were used in the shooting were named in a civil lawsuit by some of the victims' families.
+A jury found Pagourtzis and the weapons manufacturer responsible for the killings, but his parents not responsible.

 Background

 The Santa Fe Independent School District has an active shooter plan, and two armed police officers that interacted with students in the school.
 In the year prior to the shooting, the school district leadership made plans to arm teachers and staff through the Texas School Marshal Program.

+Preparation

+On March 2, 2018, Dimitrios Pagourtzis logged on to LuckyGunner.com and purchased 50 rounds of .38 Special ammunition and 105 rounds of 12-gauge shotgun ammunition.
+Two weeks later, on March 13, 2018, Pagourtzis ordered an additional 35 rounds of 12-gauge shotgun ammunition.
+In both cases, Pagourtzis was not required to provide any proof of age, he paid using an American Express gift card, used his real name and address for shipment, and declined the adult signature requirement, with both his orders being automatically approved, and shipped through FedEx.